Fairfax Child Custody Attorney

 Hiring a lawyer may affect the outcome of your custody case where knowledge

 What Do Judges Look For In Child Custody Cases?

 If parents can find a solution that works for both of them but, more importantly,

 is in the best interest of their child(ren), then they can provide that

-solution to a judge and avoid a courtroom battle.
-Unfortunately, that
+solution to a judge and avoid a Fairfax courtroom battle.

 Contact us to consult a

 child custody attorney in Fairfax – call (703) 935-4222 today!
 Our firm serves all of Northern Virginia.

 Why Choose Our Child Custody Lawyers in Fairfax, VA?

 We can guide parents through major issues in